 Students will be required to enter two (2) choices in preferential order.
-They will also be asked to enter two (2) reserve subjects in order of preference in case their preferred options are not available.
+They will also be asked to enter two (2) reserve subjects in order in case their preferred options are not available.

-This information will be provided in the email.
+This information will be provided on the email.

-The curriculum students will study in Year 10 has TWO components:
+The curriculum students will study in Years 9 and 10 has TWO components: